 Some people don't want to use medication to quit, because they think it's something they should do on their own with just their willpower.
 Or they've tried a medication before and don't think it worked.
 Using medication can make quitting more comfortable and less stressful.
 And there’s no shame in using it -- just like how you’d tape up a blister while you’re out on a hike, so you can enjoy the journey and get where you want to go.

 Nicotine and Your Brain

-Most tobacco users have no idea why it is so tough to quit.
-And that's because no one's ever explained to them how nicotine addiction really works.
-In this video, you'll get a chance to see what a bear it can be.
-The good news is, there's help.
-Once you understand how nicotine addiction works on the brain, you'll see why medication is so important.
-It can double your chances of quitting.
-In this video, Dr. Hurt explains how addiction works and how to choose the quitting medication that's right for you.
+Why is it so tough to quit?
+This video explains how nicotine affects your brain.
+The good news is that once you understand how nicotine addiction works, you'll see why medication is so important.
+Dr. Hurt explains how addiction works and how to choose the quitting medication that's right for you.

 Nicotine Addiction and Quit Medications

 Next, consider quit medications that may work for you, as well as alternative options.